 4. Serve on the side.
 If you can’t decide between a burger or a dog, have both!
 You can easily incorporate hot dogs into side items or appetizers.
 These are especially handy if you’re going to someone else’s house and need something to bring.
 Try these Corn Dog Mini Muffins or make baked beans with franks to knock two of the picnic essentials off the list.

 Photo via Pinterest

 5. Stuff ‘em!
 Americans LOVE food stuffed with other foods.
-Amp up your hot dogs this year by adding a little something to the middles.
+Amp up your hot dogs this summer by adding a little something to the middles.
 Slice them open and add cheese, bacon, peppers, onions or all of the above.
 Don’t have enough room?
 Stuff the cheese in the middle and wrap the bacon around the outside!
 Either way, your dog will be happier with more toppings.

 Photo via Pinterest

 6. Build a hot dog bar.
 If you’re entertaining a lot of people, build a hot dog bar!
 Since everyone likes different condiments, set a table up and let guests dress their own.
 You can even make it a potluck and have everyone bring a different topping.
 Get creative with presentation by shopping festive but disposable paperware at Party City or Big Lots to make cleanup a breeze.

 7. Challenge your friends.
 Though we don’t necessarily condone the voluntary overindulgence of processed meat in the name of freedom, hot dog contests have been a summer tradition for 100 years.
 If you’ve always had a nagging urge to test your stomach’s capacity levels, the current record stands at 72.